Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Introduction

 Our explicit path-wise regret bound also implies a game-theoretic version of the law of iterated logarithm (LIL): either the LIL holds on a particular sample path, or the wealth process blows up to infinity on that sample path.
 In fact, we provide an explicit wealth process that witnesses LIL.
 Our work, therefore, further connects worst-case regret analysis with stochastic betting methods from game-theoretic statistics.

-Second, in Section~\ref{sec:BOB} we discuss two trade-offs that are apparent from the performance of the uniform mixture wealth and the Robbins' mixture wealth, and elucidate how these are different from those in the sub-Gaussian setting studied in \citet{agrawal2025regret}.
-We then show that the proposed convex-combination mixture construction achieves the best-of-both worlds guarantee in both, the sub-Gaussian setting of \citet{agrawal2025regret} as well as the bounded data setting considered in this work (Proposition~\ref{prop:BOB}).
-To the best of our knowledge, prior work has not explicitly proposed this type of mixture and analyzed the resulting best-of-both-worlds guarantees.
+Second, in Section~\ref{sec:BOB} we discuss two trade-offs that are apparent from the performance of the uniform mixture wealth and the Robbins' mixture wealth considered by \citet{orabona2023tight}, and elucidate how these are different from those in the sub-Gaussian setting studied in \citet{agrawal2025regret}.
+While the modified Robbins' mixture achieves the best-of-both-worlds guarantee for bounded data, the proposed convex-combination mixture construction achieves it more broadly (Proposition~\ref{prop:BOB}); both in the sub-Gaussian setting of \citet{agrawal2025regret} as well as the bounded data setting considered in this work.
+To the best of our knowledge, prior work has not explicitly proposed this type of mixture and analyzed the resulting best-of-both-worlds guarantees.\\

+{\bf Limitations.} Our analysis focuses on bounded data and specific mixture constructions, but illustrates a broader principle.
+Some finite-time constants are not optimized.
+Extending these ideas and establishing such a general principle in broader unbounded, heavy-tailed, or dependent-data settings remains an interesting direction for future work.